 The USDA defines eight quality grades for beef:

-Choice meat makes up about 45% of the meats graded by the USDA.
+Choice meat (moderate marbling) makes up about 45% of the meats graded by the USDA.
 Choice meat is characterized by present but fewer traces of marbling.
 It is suited for broiling, roasting, braising, simmering, and grilling.
 It is still good quality but is not the superior quality of prime meat.

 Standard and commercial meat is still okay for consumption but has very little marbling.
 Cuts of standard and commercial meat can be found as store-branded meat or are sold without a grade.